elastic/apm/specs/agents/tracing-transaction-grouping.md

 you can group transaction names that contain dynamic parts with a wildcard expression.
 For example,
-the pattern `GET /user/*/cart` would consolidate transactions, such as `GET /users/42/cart`, into a single group.
+the pattern `GET /user/*/cart` would consolidate transactions, such as `GET /users/42/cart` and `GET /users/73/cart` into a single transaction name `GET /users/*/cart`, hence reducing the transaction name cardinality.

 |                |                                                                                          |
 |----------------|------------------------------------------------------------------------------------------|